-$\text{FeSe}{1-x}S_x$ (x = 0, 0.04, 0.08, 0.15 and 0.2) single crystals were grown by chemical vapor transport technique as described in [20].
-By substitution of sulfur for selenium, T_S is suppressed but the system remains non-magnetic, and superconductivity remains robust [20, 31, 32].
+FeSe{1-x}S_x (x = 0, 0.04, 0.08, 0.15 and 0.2) single crystals were grown by chemical vapor transport technique as described in [20].
+Substitution of sulfur for selenium acts as negative pressure, which suppresses T_S while the system remains non-magnetic, and superconductivity remains robust [20, 28, 32].
 Strain-free crystals were cleaved in nitrogen atmosphere and positioned in a continuous flow optical cryostat.
 Polarization-resolved Raman spectra were acquired in a quasi-backscattering geometry from the ab surface.
 We used 2.6 eV excitation from a Kr+ laser.
 The laser power was kept below 10 mW for most measurements and less than 2 mW for the measurements in the superconducting state.
-The laser heating temperature $\approx 1 \text{ K/mW}$ was calibrated by the appearance of the stripe pattern on the crystal surface at T_S [33].
-The Raman scattering signal was analyzed by a custom triplegrating spectrometer and the data were corrected for the spectral response of the spectrometer.
+The laser heating ≈ 1 K/mW was estimated by the appearance of the stripe pattern on the crystal surface at T_S [34].
+The Raman scattering signal was analyzed by a custom triple-grating spectrometer and the data were corrected for the spectral response of the spectrometer.

-Figs. 1 show the temperature dependence of the Raman response for the pristine FeSe B{1g} (ab) and B{2g} (XY) symmetry channels of the D{4h} group defined in the 2-Fe unit cell.
-B{1g} channel contains the Fe phonon ($\approx 195 \text{ cm}^{-1}$) [34] on a weak continuum background (Fig. 1a).
-In contrast, the electronic Raman continuum in the B{2g} channel (Fig. 1b) is strong and is composed of two main features with a remarkable temperature dependence:
+Figs. 1(a-b) show the temperature dependence of the Raman response for the pristine FeSe in the B{1g} (ab) and B{2g} (XY) symmetry channels (D{4h} point group) defined for the 2-Fe unit cell.
+B{1g} channel contains the Fe phonon mode ($\approx 195 \text{ cm}^{-1}$) [33] above a weak temperature independent continuum background (Fig. 1a).
+In contrast, the electronic Raman continuum in the B{2g} channel (Fig. 1b) is strong; it is composed of several spectral features with remarkable temperature dependence: